 Also, you need to bring a current copy of your TB Test results to file with the school office.
-This is a requirement for Alabama school teachers, staff, and lab/intern students.
-Due by August 29, 2011 to Dr. Russell.
+This is a requirement for Alabama school teachers, staff, and lab/methods student students.
+Due by August 31st to Dr. Russell you may post via Canvas.